ViolaFlower/Re-Console/README.md

 ### ⭐ Legacy Console Edition accuracy
 Re-Console seeks to be accurate to an idea of "Legacy Console Edition if it never ended".
 This means the modpack does not seek to re-create old versions, but rather make LCE in the modern versions.
 It has titular features of LCE, including the crafting menu, gamma, creative menu and more!
+This includes features like;
+- The Tutorial Worlds
+- Mash-up's and texture packs
+- Minigames (1.21.4 only)

 ### 🚀 Major performance improvement
 Re-Console is built off and kept in sync with [Additive](https://modrinth.com/modpack/additive) by [devin](https://modrinth.com/user/devin), the OptiFine alternative officially endorsed by Sodium.